-Islamic Development Bank Institute Kicks Off Development of a Smart Stabilization System Prototype
+Islamic Development Bank Institute kicks off development of a smart stabilization system prototype

-The Islamic Development Bank Institute (IsDBI) (https://IsDBInstitute.org/) has kicked off building a prototype for its patent-pending Smart Stabilization System.
+Jeddah, Kingdom of Saudi Arabia:– The Islamic Development Bank Institute (IsDBI) has kicked off building a prototype for its patent-pending Smart Stabilization System.
 The start of the prototype development came in the wake of a meeting on 16 October 2023 among the partners in the project.

 The system is based on an algorithm to maintain the stability of assets traded on organized markets.
 It can be adapted for any kind of asset type, including shares, sukuk, and digital currencies, as well as central banks' digital currencies (CBDCs).